Items tagged “echocardiography”

-Ventricular septal defects (VSD) represent defects in the interventricular septum that allow a hemodynamic communication between the right and left ventricles.
+Ventricular septal defects (VSD) represent a hole or pathway in the interventricular septum that allows for communication between the right and left ventricles.
 It typically results in a left-to-right shunt.
-Epidemiology They represent one of the most common congenital cardiac anomalies and may...
+Epidemiology They represent one of the most common congenital cardiac anomalies and ma...

 Ebstein anomaly is an uncommon congenital cardiac anomaly, characterized by a variable developmental anomaly of the tricuspid valve.
 Epidemiology The anomaly accounts for only ~0.5% of congenital cardiac defects 6,7, although it is the most common cause of congenital tricuspid regurgitation.
 T...